-Short Term vs. Long Term Goals: Planning Your Financial Future
+Short-Term vs. Long-Term Goals: Planning Your Financial Future

 Short-term goals deliver quick wins, but long-term goals set you up for sustained financial freedom.

-What long-term and short-term goals
+What long-term and short-term goals are

 How to set them